13 October 2024

 Ravaillac killing King Henry IV.
 Painting by Gustave Charles Housez

-Compare the speed of transmission of information in 1610 to the instantaneous coverage of Apollo 11 astronaut Neil Armstrong's first step onto the Moon on July 20, 1969.
-Billions of people on Earth saw that event all at the same time.
+Compare the speed of information transmission in 1610 with the instantaneous coverage of Apollo 11 astronaut Neil Armstrong's first step on the moon on 20 July 1969.
+Billions of people around the world saw the event at the same time.

-In the 21st century, most information takes less than 150 milliseconds to circulate around the Earth.
+In the 21st century, most information takes less than 150 milliseconds to travel around the world.

 "Apart from the different trajectories, there might also be significant differences in speed by which cultural information is transmitted.
 In small prehistoric populations of hunter–gatherers the mode of transmission was probably mainly vertical and one to-few, resulting in a relatively slow stream of information and a corresponding sluggish pace of evolution.
 In our modern world, however, the situation has dramatically changed.
 With the advent of writing, printing, the internet and the social media, the mode has changed from predominantly vertical and one-to-few to horizontal and one-to-many, resulting in an ever-increasing flow of information